grcmupc/portrait/O1/README.md

 **/Sample_data/** includes sample NETCONF xml configurations of the *rRRMPolicyDedicatedRatio per S-NSSAI* and PM files.

 **/Testing/** includes the O-DU simulator used for testing the SFTP and NETCONF client codes.

-See */tutorials/O1_interface.ipynb* for further info on the O1 implementation.